The Queen Bee: Variants

 The tale The Enchanted Princess by Ludwig Bechstein is quite similar to this one.
 Unlike in Grimm's tale there are only two brothers instead of three, called the eldest Hellmerich and the youngest Hans, who are the sons of a leather craftsman instead of a king.
 In the castle the person who tells them the tasks they need to accomplish to break the spell is not a dwarf but an old woman.
 Instead of three enchanted princesses, there's only one, that the brothers have to identify among three figures covered in veils.
 The other two figures are dragons working for the sorcerer that enchanted the princess.

 In a literary treatment of a Languedoc variant, by Samuel Jacques Brun (How young Anglas became a Marquis, or the Story of the Ducks, the Ants, and the Flies), a young peasant named Anglas arrives in Paris after a multitude of young men that have been in the city in the past month to recover the key to the king's treasury, in exchange for marrying the princess.
 Anglas succeeds thanks to a duck's assistance after he promised not to hurt her ducklings.
 Soon after, he receives the help from ants and flies and ends up marrying the princess and becoming a marquis.

 In popular culture

 The plot of the episode "Beeware" from the television series Grimm focuses on elements of the fairy tale.

-The first segment of Princes et Princesses seems to be based on this tale; like in the tale a young man has to collect all the princess' pearls to break her curse, he succed thanks to the ants who help him after that he prevented his companion from hurting them.
+The first segment of Princes et Princesses seems to be based on this tale; like in the tale a young man has to collect all the princess' pearls to break her curse, he succeeded thanks to the ants who help him after that he prevented his companion from hurting them.